timosalm/tap-cartographer-workshop/workshop/workshop/content/exercises/image-template.md

 A **ClusterImageTemplate** instructs how the supply chain should instantiate an object responsible for supplying container images.

-Sound like a perfect match for our second step in the path to production - building of a container out of the provided source-code by the first step.
+Sounds like a perfect match for our second step in the path to production - the building of a container image out of the provided source code by the first step.
 We can consume the outputs of our ClusterSourceTemplate resource in the ClusterImageTemplate by referencing it via the `spec.resources[*].sources` field of our Supply Chain definition.
 ```editor:append-lines-to-file
 file: simple-supply-chain/supply-chain.yaml